Kali River Rapids: Main ride

 Passing through a cave, riders are dampened further by dripping water, and by statues of water-carriers which spray water jets.
-Finally, the raft passes beneath a wooden bridge and past statues of elephants which also shoot water; these jets are controlled by park guests standing on the bridge.
+Finally, the raft passes beneath a wooden bridge and past statues of elephants which also shoot water.
 At this point the raft returns to the loading pagoda and riders disembark.

-The warning sign at the entrance of the Kali River Rapids warns guests that the ride is very wet.
+A warning sign at the entrance of Kali River Rapids, advising the possibility of getting wet or soaked during the ride experience.

 Incidents

 The ride was briefly closed on May 29, 2007 after five visitors and one employee received minor injuries as a result of an evacuation platform malfunction.